DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative Idea.md

 - Boss rooms after beating the boss

 #### Allies
 - **Ally 1** - This character is the first ally that **Main Character** meets.
 They are the one who interfered with the sealing spell and are the one who explains the situation to **Main Character**.
-They are a powerful mage who has been fighting for **Faction 1** for a long time.
+They are a powerful mage who has been fighting for **The Bruh Coalition** for a long time.
 - The rest of the allies have less story significance and are just there to provide information about the world and the war.
 - Idea: Much like other rogue-likes, the player randomly meets new people as they progress through the game, which unlocks those NPCs for use in later playthroughs
 	- In this game, we will see these characters in the **Interaction Gateways** (throughout the game and at the start of each run)